Kazakhstan–Pakistan relations

-Country Comparison

 History

 Today's region of Pakistan and Kazakhstan had links since ancient times.
-Both Kazakhstan and Pakistan were interconnected via ancient silk routes.
-Due to historic ties, Central Asia including Kazakhstan has a great influence on modern-day Pakistan.
-During 1920–39, many Kazakhs being compelled by Soviet atrocities, had migrated to India.
+Both Kazakhstan and Pakistan were interconnected via ancient silk routes and even more ancient Indo-Iranic steppe migrations, which eventually led to the formation of the modern Pakistani population.
+Due to historic ties, Central Asia including modern-day Kazakhstan has a great influence on modern-day Pakistan.
+During 1920–39, many Kazakhs being compelled by Soviet atrocities, had migrated to British India.
 In response, the Central Council of the AIML, the highest decision-making organ of the party, in its meeting under the leadership of Muhammad Ali Jinnah (founder of Pakistan), adopted a resolution on February 23, 1942, at Delhi, in which the party expressed a deep extreme concern and worry about conditions of the Kazakh migrants, and demanded the then government to do proper arrangements and provisions for Kazakhs.
-Consequently, they were settled peacefully in the North Western parts of India (the northern areas of current Pakistan).
+Consequently, they were settled peacefully in the North Western parts of the British Raj, the northern areas of current Pakistan.

 Pakistan was among the first countries to recognize Kazakhstan.
 The diplomatic relations between the modern states of Pakistan and Kazakhstan were further tightened since the visit of Nursultan Nazarbayev of Islamabad in 1992 during which he signed the many important documents that established the legal basis for the development of bilateral relations.
 Pakistan and Kazakhstan also share the same time zone.